Darryl Beamish

 Darryl Beamish (born 1941) is a Western Australian man who was wrongfully convicted of wilful murder in 1961 and sentenced to death by hanging.
-The death sentence was commuted to life imprisonment and he was paroled in 1977.
-After six appeals, his conviction was finally overturned in 2005.
+The death sentence was commuted to life imprisonment and he was paroled in 1971, albeit he returned to prison for six years after assaulting a young girl while on parole.
+After six appeals, his murder conviction was finally overturned in 2005.
+The murder for which Beamish was wrongfully convicted had actually been committed by serial killer Eric Edgar Cooke.
+Beamish had become a suspect since he had recently pleaded to molesting four young girls and had a history of burglary.
+He was one of two men to be wrongfully convicted of murders committed by Cooke, the other being John Button.
+Unlike Beamish, Button was completely innocent of any crime.

 History

 Darryl Beamish, a deaf mute man, was aged 18 in 1959 when the 22-year-old socialite and MacRobertson's chocolate heiress, Jillian MacPherson Brewer, was slain in her Cottesloe flat by an intruder who mutilated her body with a tomahawk and a pair of dressmaking scissors.
-According to Perth Detective Owen Leitch, 18-year-old Beamish provided four confessions, two through a sign language interpreter, one a written statement and another in notes scrawled on the exercise yard at the Perth lock-up.
+Beamish was charged with her murder in April 1961.
+He became a suspect since he had a history of breaking and entering and had recently pleaded guilty to four counts of aggravated assault on four young girls, ages four and five.
+The attacks were sexual in nature; Beamish had taken each child to a secluded area, removed part of her clothing, then masturbated as he fondled her.
+According to Perth Detective Owen Leitch, Beamish provided four confessions, two through a sign language interpreter, one a written statement and another in notes scrawled on the exercise yard at the Perth lock-up.
 Beamish said the confessions were obtained through intimidation and threats, and were untrue.
+Some of those who knew Beamish expressed doubt over his guilt.
+They believed his crimes against the girls stemmed from his childlike manner and repressed curiosity about sex, since he otherwise wasn't known to be violent.

+In 1961, Beamish was found guilty of wilful murder and sentenced to death, albeit the jury added a strong recommendation for mercy.
+At his trial, Beamish said he was threatened and bullied into confessing.
+However, his attacks on the character of his interrogators were used by the prosecution as a pretense to attack his own character.
+The prosecution informed the jury of the crimes for which Beamish was actually guilty to prove that he was capable of committing the murder.
+In overturning his conviction decades later, the Supreme Court of Western Australia stated that while Beamish was indeed both a burglar and a child molester, the actions of the prosecutors almost certainly would've been forbidden had the trial occurred in the 21st-century.